 Horse with hoof problems gets relief

-Rocky really had the odds stacked against him before he came to the Sanctuary.
+Rocky the horse really had the odds stacked against him before he came to the Sanctuary.
 Bad genetics, improper care, and two conditions (navicular disease and ringbone) had left his feet in such bad shape that he was in excruciating pain.
 He limped and moaned with every step he took.
-Unable to afford his treatment for his many horse hoof problems, which would be extensive, his people were considering euthanasia to end his pain.
+Unable to afford his treatment for his many hoof problems, which would be extensive, his people were considering euthanasia to end his pain.

 However, there was hope for Rocky, who was only 10 years old at the time.
 While his conditions aren’t curable, they are treatable.
 So he came to Best Friends, where he’d get some help from Horse Haven manager Jen Reid, who is a professional farrier and cares for the feet of horses at the Sanctuary — many of whom come in with damaged or overgrown hooves.

 Horse navicular disease and ringbone treatment

 Rocky immediately began to receive the critical hoof care he needed, but it was to be a long road for him.
 The problems in his feet had developed over many years and were quite progressed.
 His conditions also called for conflicting treatments.
 What was good for the navicular disease could aggravate or even worsen the ringbone, or vice versa.